19hours/sg-statutes/Acts/Financial Procedure Act.md

 (g) the making of advances to public officers and other persons and the rates and limits of such advances and the rates of interest thereon.

+[25/91]

 (2) All such regulations shall be presented to Parliament as soon as possible after publication in theGazette.

-[25/91]

 ## THE SCHEDULE

 Section 7(6)

-Moneys in Deposit Account to be
+Moneys in deposit account to

-Invested on Deposit in Bank
+be invested on deposit in bank

-[22/2003 wef 01/04/2004]
+[22/2003]

 ## LEGISLATIVE HISTORY